 "If you are looking for a tool that writes entire history papers, this isn't it.
 It's built for problem-solving, not creative writing."

-Yes, but with a specific caveat regarding neatness.
+The app handles neat print handwriting reliably, but looped cursive is a consistent weak point — something to know before you rely on it for a time-sensitive assignment.
 In my testing with standard cursive and messy "scratchpad" math, Tutory AI deciphered about 85% of the inputs correctly.

 If you write with a faint pencil or have extremely looped cursive, the OCR (Optical Character Recognition) sometimes misinterprets numbers.
 For example, it frequently confused my handwritten "5" with an "S".